eemed/sanedit/README.md

 ## TODO

+* Searcher is one step behind
+* core dirs has todos
+* Somethings wrong with multiwidth grapheme rendering.
 * Keybindings should be sensical
-    * Line up down char next prev, to keyboard not arrow keys
-* Somethings wrong with multiwidth grapheme rendering.
 * Welcome screen
     * Help menus to F1